 In order to provide that community, we have to gather our successful veterans that have already transitioned, that are leading their industries and companies in their careers.
 We need classmates and friends, mothers and fathers, husbands and wives who are secure in their family lives.
 We need community building activities that gather our leaders, volunteers, and veterans to connect with one another.
 The greatest resource that can be provided to veterans is one that connects them with other veterans.

-With dozens of events in and around the Greater Houston area there always opportunities to meet other veterans, share stories, be inspired, build your network, and strengthen your career & your family.
+With dozen of events there is always opportunities to meet other veterans, share stories, be inspired, build your network, and strengthen your career & your family.

 The problems that face veterans both as they transition from the military and once they have transitioned are daunting.
 No single organization can provide all the programming or resources necessary to be successful.
 We do not try to be everything to our veterans, instead we focus on one thing.
 Building the community of veterans.

 Building the community of veterans means creating opportunities for veterans to come together, to connect, to share stories, to feel a part of a whole, and to help one another.
 We’ve Been There, and we’ll be there for you too.

 We have all served, we have all been part of the greatest military force in history, we have all graduated from the most field tested leadership training, we’ve all been through the transition back to civilian life, and we are here for veterans and their families.
 We’ve Been There.